 The linear optical properties of interface QDs resemble in many aspects those of atomic systems.
-At low temperatures, the excitonic lines display a narrow homogeneous linewidth of 30-50 μ eV, in agreement with measured dephasing times of 20-30 ps.
-The QDs show a discrete absorption spectrum (18) and often a fine structure splitting due to the spatial asymmetry of the monolayer islands.
-The temperature dependence of the exciton linewidth and the fine structure splitting has been thoroughly investigated (18; 44).
-The correlation length of the disordered potential and thus also the center-of-mass wave function of localized excitons in interface quantum dots typically extends over several tens of nm, as known from near-field autocorrelation spectroscopy (42).
-This large coherence length of the excitonic wavefunction results in large QD dipole moments of 50-100 Debye and a particularly strong coupling of these excitons to light (45; 46).
-This makes interface quantum dots a particularly interesting model system for nonlinear spectroscopy of single quantum dots.
+At low temperatures, the excitonic lines display a narrow homogeneous line width of $30-50 \mu eV$, in agreement with measured dephasing times of 20-30 ps.
+The QDs show a discrete absorption spectrum [18] and often a fine structure splitting due to the spatial asymmetry of the monolayer islands.
+The temperature dependence of the exciton line width and the fine structure splitting has been thoroughly investigated [18, 44].
+The correlation length of the disordered potential and thus also the center-of-mass wave function of localized excitons in QDs typically extends over several tens of nm, as known from near-field autocorrelation spectroscopy [42].
+This large extension of the excitonic wave function results in large QD dipole moments of 50-100 Debye and a particularly strong coupling of these excitons to light [45, 46].
+This makes interface QDs a particularly interesting model system for nonlinear spectroscopy of single QDs.